 RAZAN Alsous came to the UK after fleeing the war in Syria in 2012 with her husband and three young children.
-After recognising the quality of British milk and struggling to find her family’s favourite Syrian cheese, she began looking into starting her own business.
+After recognising the quality of British milk and struggling to find her family’s favourite Halloumi cheese, she began looking into starting her own business.

 Through research, Razan discovered Britain was the biggest consumer of Halloumi in Europe, and realised the key ingredient was surrounding her every day.